 5. Material Exchange

-One of the biggest advantages of having so many people who are learning Spanish within reach is that you have access to a treasure of Spanish resources that so many have found useful.
+One of the biggest advantages of having so many people who are learning languages within reach is that you have access to a treasure of resources that so many have found useful.
 You can discover a really good site a friend on Whatsapp recommended, you can benefit from various notes others make and share, or get your hands on rare books and presentations posted in the groups.

 6. Voice messages